slavakurilyak/gpt-todoist/README.md

 4. Run the script using `python3 add_todo.py`.

 The script will generate a todo using GPT-3 and prompt you to enter a due date for the task in a human-friendly format (e.g. "next Monday", "tomorrow").
-The task will be added to your Todoist account using the Todoist API.
+Note that currently, the due date must be entered manually by the user and is not extracted from OpenAI.

 ## To Do

 - [x] Create CLI
 - [ ] Create [Raycast extension](https://www.raycast.com/store)
+- [ ] Automatically extract due date from OpenAI

 ## Configuration